Wildlife & Traffic

-In landscape ecology, the background habitat or landuse type in a mosaic, characterised by extensive cover and high connectivity.
+In landscape ecology, the background habitat or land use type in a mosaic, characterised by extensive cover and high connectivity.
+See also ‘Mosaic’.

 A set of local populations within an area, where typically migration from one local population to at least some others is necessary to sustain local population numbers.
 The metapopulation may have a higher persistence than the single local populations.

-Combination of observation and measurement employed to quantify the performance of a plan, measure or action against a set of predetermined indicators, criteria or policy objectives.
+Combination of repeated observations and measurements taken over time, usually to assess the temporal change in a parameter or in response to a disturbance/intervention or to quantify the performance of a plan, measure or action against a set of predetermined indicators, criteria or policy objectives.

-Major arterial highway that features: two or more traffic lanes of traffic moving in each direction, separated by a 'central reservation' (see above); controlled entries and exits; and alignment eliminating steep grades, sharp curves, and other hazards (e.g. grade crossings) and inconveniences to driving.
+Major arterial road that features two or more traffic lanes of traffic moving in each direction, separated by a central reservation called ‘median’ and controlled entries and exits.

-Natura 2000 sites are those identified as sites of Community importance under the Habitats Directive 92/43/EEC or classified as special protection areas (SPAs) under the Birds Directive 79/409/EEC.
+Network of sites considered to have Community importance under the Habitats Directive 92/43/EEC or classified as special protection areas (SPAs) under the Birds Directive 79/409/EEC.
 Together, the SPAs designated by the Member States make up the European network of protected sites, Natura 2000.

 Measure installed to reduce the dispersal of traffic noise in a certain sensitive area (e.g. wall, fence, screen).

-Structure (including its approaches) which allows one infrastructure element to pass above another (or other type of obstacle).
+Structure (including its approaches) which allows one linear transport infrastructure to pass above another.